Watson Glaser practice: what UK firms test (and how to prepare)

 Watson Glaser is split into five reasoning skills.
 Knowing exactly what each one asks for is most of the battle:

-1. Inference — judging whether a stated conclusion is true, probably true, insufficient data, probably false, or false, based only on the passage.
+1. Inference: judging whether a stated conclusion is true, probably true, insufficient data, probably false, or false, based only on the passage.
 The trap: bringing in real-world knowledge the passage didn't give you.

-2. Recognising assumptions — spotting whether a statement is being taken for granted.
+2. Recognising assumptions: spotting whether a statement is being taken for granted.
 The trap: confusing an assumption with the conclusion itself.

-3. Deduction — does the conclusion follow necessarily from the premises?
+3. Deduction: does the conclusion follow necessarily from the premises?
 Treat the premises as true even if they sound odd in real life.

-4. Interpretation — does the conclusion follow beyond reasonable doubt from the information?
+4. Interpretation: does the conclusion follow beyond reasonable doubt from the information?
 A higher bar than "could be true".

-5. Evaluation of arguments — is an argument both strong (relevant and important) and directly on the question?
+5. Evaluation of arguments: is an argument both strong (relevant and important) and directly on the question?
 Trivially-true but irrelevant arguments are "weak".

 The single most common mistake

 Answering from what you know, not from what the passage states.
 Watson Glaser deliberately uses passages where the real-world answer and the passage-supported answer differ.
-Train yourself to ask, every time: does the text in front of me support this, on its own?

 How to practise without burning out

-• Learn the rules of each section first.
-Don't grind questions until you can articulate the difference between "Deduction" (must follow) and "Interpretation" (beyond reasonable doubt).
+• Learn the definitions cold.
+Don't grind questions until you can articulate the difference between Deduction (must follow) and Interpretation (beyond reasonable doubt).
 The logic is consistent once you internalise the definitions.

 • Use the official format where you can.
 The publisher (and many providers) offer practice sets that mirror the real instruction wording.